+What is “our current state of deflection?”
 Chuck Todd on Sunday’s NBC Meet the Press used this provocative phrase.
 He said this about the current political realm we are all experiencing.
-I keep thinking about how profound his words are for our world in this current political and social climate.
+I keep thinking about how profound his words are.
 There is a current pandemic of deflection in our country.
 It is almost impossible to get a succinct, heartfelt comment or answer these days.
 Many of us fear being classified or judged as red, blue or a plethora of other things when we espouse our ideas or thoughts.
 This creates a stressful environment of walking on eggshells for each of us in our culture.

 Deflection and Survival

 Maybe deflection is coded in our DNA for our survival.
-If the chief of your tribe has specific concepts he or she believes in, and you speak your truth that does not jive with your leader, you may not live long or could be shunned by the tribe.
-A good example is when you are asked what you think about a topic and you know the consequences of your response directly affects your survival.
-We all may have a survival instinct to divert or deviate from answering the specific question.
+In the past, for example, say the chief of your tribe has specific concepts he or she believes in.
+If you speak your truth and it does not jive with your leader, you may not live long or could be shunned by the tribe.
+A good example is when you are asked what you think about a topic.
+You know the consequences of your response will directly affect your survival.
+We all have a survival instinct to divert or deviate from answering the specific question.

 Deflection and Technology

-When we are asked a question and we know that our response could be plastered all over social media this could cause us to deflect or divert our response.
+When we are asked a question, we know that our response could be plastered all over social media.
+This could cause us to deflect or divert our response.
 These days we all know phone cameras, and audio recordings are possibly on.
-We may be learning to pause and deflect to stop any fallout from a gut, honest response that we cannot take back.
+We should be learning to pause and deflect to stop any fallout from an honest response that we cannot take back.
 This could be a way of surviving in our world of social media.
 We must assume everything we say could be in the public forum.

 Choose Reflection Instead of Deflection